gurobokum/liman/README.md

 Declarative framework for building composable AI agents using YAML manifests and node-based architecture.

-> ⚠️ **Warning:** This project is in active development and not ready for production use.
+> ⚠️ **Warning:** This project is in early development phase and not ready for production use.

 ## Features